grayconcaves/dage_cogs/README.md

 | Name | Description |
 | --- | --- |
 | Ao3 | Takes an ao3 link and compiles its info into a message
+| shibe | Shows a random picture of a shiba inu